SequentCalculus/sequent-calculus-compiler-bench/README.md

 ## Usage

 To install all laguages and run the benchmarks, the provided Nix flake can be used.
+This has been tested on x86-64 Linux.
 To avoid overflowing the stack, we increase the stack size to 2GB.
-With a working Nix installation, simply run
+With a working Nix installation, with [support for flakes enabled](https://nixos.wiki/wiki/flakes), simply run

 ```
 ulimit -s 2048000; nix run -i